stellar-deprecated/interstellar-client/README.md

 You may want to create a testnet account on the new Stellar network using [friendbot](http://www.stellar.org/galaxy#friendbot) if you need to login to the client.

 ## How it works
-The Interstellar client is an application developed on [Interstellar](https://github.com/stellar/interstellar), which is a command line tool.
+The Interstellar client is an application built with [Interstellar](https://github.com/stellar/interstellar).
 The command line tool takes several disparate modules based on customizable configuration to build the application:

 ![overview](https://www.stellar.org/wp-content/uploads/2015/06/interstellar-overview.png)